Slow-growing counterexamples to the strong Eremenko conjecture: Relating growth and geometry

 From Section~\ref{recrels}, it might be expected that, in a similar manner to~\cite[Proposition~8.1]{rrrs}, this might provide us with a counterexample tract datum $\xi \in \Xi_\mathcal{C}$ such that the order of growth of the corresponding $F$ can be quickly determined as well.
 This is unfortunately more than we can hope for with the growth estimates available without some further work to ensure that we continue to satisfy the conditions of Definition~\ref{cxpleconds}. \\

-We have not made any reference to the size of the $\eps_j$ in the section so far but this is exactly where they become relevant to our situation.
-By recalling the inequality in Theorem~\ref{growth}, it can be seen that by choosing a suitably small enough $\eps_j$ we can ensure that $\abs{F(z)} > R_{j+1}$ for all $z \in W_j$ as illustrated by Figure~\ref{overshoottract}.
-Similarly we can let $1/\eps_j$ remain uniformly bounded away from zero for all $j\geq 0$ in a way such that $\abs{F(z)} \leq r_{j+1}$ for all $z \in W_j$ and $j\geq 0$.
-This situation is illustrated in Figure~\ref{undershoottract} and we prove this result in Theorem~\ref{range}.
+We have not made any reference to the actual size of the $\eps_j$ in the paper so far but this is exactly where they become relevant to our situation.
+By recalling the inequality in Theorem~\ref{growth}, it can be seen that by choosing a suitably small enough $\eps_j$ we can ensure that $\abs{F(z)} > R_{j+1}$ for all $z \in W_j$ (Figure~\ref{overshoottract}).
+Similarly if we let $1/\eps_j$ remain uniformly bounded away from zero for all $j\geq 0$ in a way such that $\abs{F(z)} \leq r_{j+1}$ for all $z \in W_j$ and $j\geq 0$.
+This situation is illustrated in Figure~\ref{undershoottract}.
+We give a formal statement and proof in Theorem~\ref{range}.

 We therefore endeavour to achieve the following for all $j\geq 0$: